 It is here that data-saving browsers come into the picture.
-Such browsers have data saving bits built-into it and can be effective in areas with low bandwidth internet is the norm.
+Such browsers have data-saving bits built-into them and can be effective in areas with low bandwidth internet is the norm.

 For that reason, we made a list of top browsers that go easy on your bandwidth.
 Check them out below.